Getting Started

 • Apple RGB - for working with older MAC OS displays or legacy desktop publishing files

-• Wide Gamut - often associated for using with 4K Resolution displays
+• Wide Gamut - often associated with P3 or Rec2020 displays

 • CMYK U.S. Web Coated (SWOP) v2 - used for web offset publications